 Healthy eating also means avoiding as many processed foods as possible and discovering which foods aggravate our symptoms.
 Even healthy foods may disrupt an autoimmune person’s body.
 Sometimes people with autoimmune conditions must avoid particular healthy food such as fiber, acidic fruit, and some vegetables.

 It’s time for a shift

-Healthy eating is about finding out what works for you best, not the latest fad diet—and then doing what works for you best every day for 80% of the time.
+Healthy eating is about finding out what works for you best, not the latest fad diet—and then doing what works for you best every day 80% of the time.

 It’s time to shift your perspective on food from the diet culture to a healthy food mindset that focuses on you and your needs.
-Adjust your healthy eating depending upon your individual needs, preferences, and how your body reacts to certain foods.
+Adjust your healthy eating depending on your individual needs, preferences, and how your body reacts to certain foods.

 There are many resources for healthy eating, so I won’t and even couldn’t attempt to put it all in this article.
 So, let’s start with the essential healthy foods: water, fruits, vegetables, legumes, and low-fat protein.
 Are you incorporating these foods into your daily intake 80% of the time?

 What do you need to work on in the water, fruits, veggies, legumes, and low-fat protein areas to create a healthy diet?